High demand for building a home in Wichita, despite national trends

 Experts shared that the market is shifting.

-“For the most part, we are still seeing a large number of home builds,” said President of Wichita Home Works, Nathan Svoboda.
+“For the most part, we are still seeing a large number of home builds,” said Nathan Svoboda, president of Wichita Home Works.

-“There is no spec home that is even available when it is finished, they are all going under contract before being finished, and nobody is negotiating price,” said President of South Central Kansas Realtors Board of Directors, Stacy Latimer.
+“There is no spec home that is even available when it is finished, they are all going under contract before being finished, and nobody is negotiating price,” said Stacy Latimer, president of South Central Kansas Realtors Board of Directors.

 Latimer said in the past six months, 172 new construction properties were sold in Wichita.
 None of those had a price reduction.